Skip to content

 Critical Infrastructure Cyber Security in Australia

-Critical infrastructure underpins the services modern societies depend on every day.
+Critical Infrastructure IT and OT underpins the services modern societies depend on every day.
 Energy systems, water utilities, transport networks, communications platforms, and industrial manufacturing environments all rely on complex digital and operational technologies to function reliably and safely.

 In Australia, these systems are recognised as critical infrastructure because disruption can have significant consequences for public safety, economic stability, and national security.

-As these environments become increasingly connected through digital transformation and IT/OT convergence, cyber threats targeting critical infrastructure have become more sophisticated and frequent.
+As these environments become increasingly connected through digital transformation and IT/OT convergence, cyber threats targeting Critical IT Infrastructure have become more sophisticated and frequent.
 Ransomware attacks, supply chain compromises, and exploitation of industrial control systems are now recognised risks for operators across essential service sectors.

 Calexi supports organisations operating critical infrastructure by delivering practical cyber security, operational technology security, and governance support aligned with Australian regulatory frameworks.